Policy last updated

 All allegations of reportable conduct must be reported to the Employee Conduct Branch.
 An allegation does not need to be substantiated to be reported.

-The department's Employee Conduct Branch will report allegations of reportable conduct raised against department staff (including contractors, volunteers, allied health workers and other office holders) who are 18 years or over to the Commission for Children and Young People (CCYP).
+The department's Conduct and Integrity Division will report allegations of reportable conduct raised against department staff (including contractors, volunteers, allied health workers and other office holders) who are 18 years or over to the Commission for Children and Young People (CCYP).

 For more information, refer to: Reportable Conduct Scheme.